Facts about energy costs and Local Access Fees

 How do Calgary’s local access charges compare to other municipalities in Alberta?

 Most Alberta municipalities charge these fees.
-In January 2023, The City of Calgary completed a survey of the 15 largest municipalities in Alberta that represent more than 70 per cent of the population.
+In Jan 2023, The City surveyed the 15 largest municipalities in Alberta.
+These municipalities represent more than 70 per cent of the population.
 They ‘all’ confirmed charging these fees for natural gas and electricity.
-The results of the survey showed that Calgary’s local access fee per person is comparable with these municipalities.
-At least 217 Alberta municipalities have electricity local access fees.
+The results of the survey demonstrate Calgary’s LAF per person is comparable with these municipalities.
+At least 217 Alberta municipalities have electricity LAF.

 Where can I get more information about the increase in underlying commodity prices?